 A client that had held raw land for several years and was about to develop it when they came to us for advice.
 As a result of that action, we designed a strategy that allowed our client to sell that land to a development company they set up to develop the land.
 The result was capital gain treatment on 80% of the gain instead of the anticipated ordinary income from the eventual development and sale of the inventory created by the subdivision.

-Our firm developed an exit strategy for the four founding shareholders of a Company which resulted in these shareholders receiving, in cash, the fair market value of the business inside of three years.
-The exit strategy consisted of a complex deferred compensation plan and the introduction of 12 new shareholders in a well thought-out transition plan.
+Our firm developed an exit strategy for the four founding shareholders of a Company which resulted in these shareholders receiving, in cash, the fair market value of the business within three years.
+The exit strategy consisted of a complex deferred compensation plan and the introduction of 12 new shareholders in a well-thought-out transition plan.

 We had a client in an industry that was waning.
-The company had several years’ back to back losses, but had a great client base.
-We helped them negotiate a “deal” with a buyer that was never allowed to look at the financial statements.
+The company had several years of back-to-back losses but had a great client base.
+We helped them negotiate a “deal” with a buyer who was never allowed to look at the financial statements.
 We allowed them to only focus on the client base and the known industry “gross profit” from such a base.
 The company sold that base for millions of dollars and avoided bankruptcy.

-We had a partnership under Franchise Tax Board audit.
-The partnership had partially disposed of plans for a master planned community that was rejected by the city.
-We developed a position to write-off the more than $50 million costs and prevailed with a “no change” in the audit that took place over 2 years.
+We had a partnership under the Franchise Tax Board audit.
+The partnership had partially disposed of plans for a master-planned community that was rejected by the city.
+We developed a position to write off the more than $50 million costs and prevailed with a “no change” in the audit that took place over 2 years.